leahnp/maas-ansible-playbook/README.md

 # Maas Ansible Playbook

 Script that allocates a single node on MAAS and deploys an operating system.
-This script returns the IP address for the machine that you can use to run an ansible task which installs a package.
-This was a research project and PoC.
+This script returns the IP address for the machine that you can use to run an Ansible task which installs a package.
+This was a research project.

 ## Installation